 Martin Neubert depicts the human figure in a sensitive, nuanced manner, guided by respect and esteem.
 Directing his attention primarily to the outsiders, to the losers or the ‘clowns’ on the fringes of society, he creates expressive images of them that can evoke happiness but also sadness, awaken empathy but also disturb.

-Neubert takes a clear and courageous stance with his work, focusing on the non-conformist in terms of both content and aesthetics, accentuating the oppressive and spurning the pleasing.
-He declares himself the mouthpiece of the outsiders.
-As he stated in Ceramics Now, September 2020: “I am moved by the handicapped everyday not-heroes who try to overcome obstacles and breaks.
-The ‘nervous boys’ around the corner, who can’t help to be a little bit out of touch.
+With his work, Neubert boldly takes a non-conformist stance, both in terms of content and aesthetic expression.
+He highlights the oppressive aspects of life, rejecting traditional ideas of beauty, and instead accentuating the harsh realities faced by those on the margins of society.
+As Neubert stated in Ceramics Now (September 2020), “I am moved by the handicapped everyday not-heroes who try to overcome obstacles and breaks.
+The ‘nervous boys’ around the corner, who can’t help but be a little bit out of touch.
 Failures and mistakes make the final picture – the goal is a credibly formulated confidence.”

 Martin Neubert lives and works in Weimar, Germany.